weblabdeusto/weblablib/docs/source/quickstart.rst

      --assigned-time INTEGER  Time in seconds passed to the laboratory --back TEXT              URL to send the user back --locale TEXT            Language
-     --open-browser           Open the fake use in a web browser --help                   Show this message and exit.
+     --dont-open-browser      Do not open the fake use in a web browser --help                   Show this message and exit.

 So, for example, you could also run: